surcar97/Airbnb_DBT/README.md

 - [Resources](#resources)
 - [Contributing](#contributing)

-## 🎯 Overview
+## Overview

 This dbt project transforms raw Airbnb data into a clean, tested, and documented dimensional model.
-It includes:
+The project includes 9 models organized into source, dimension, fact, and mart layers, with comprehensive data tests using dbt's built-in tests and dbt_expectations.

+**Key Features:**
-- **9 models** organized into source, dimension, fact, and mart layers
+- 9 models organized into source, dimension, fact, and mart layers
-- **Comprehensive data tests** using dbt's built-in tests and dbt_expectations
+- Comprehensive data tests using dbt's built-in tests and dbt_expectations
-- **Documentation** with descriptions, docs blocks, and exposures
+- Documentation with descriptions, docs blocks, and exposures
-- **Multi-warehouse support** for PostgreSQL, SQL Server, Snowflake, and Databricks
+- Multi-warehouse support for PostgreSQL, SQL Server, Snowflake, and Databricks
-- **Snapshots** for tracking slowly changing dimensions
+- Snapshots for tracking slowly changing dimensions
-- **Seeds** for reference data (full moon dates)
+- Seeds for reference data (full moon dates)

 ### Data Model

+The project follows a dimensional modeling approach with the following structure:

 ```
 sources (raw_hosts, raw_listings, raw_reviews)